Minutes Of Arc to Gradians Conversion

-To convert a minute of arc measurement to a gradian measurement, divide the angle by the conversion ratio.
+To convert a measurement in minutes of arc to a measurement in gradians, divide the angle by the following conversion ratio: 54 minutes of arc/gradian.

 Since one gradian is equal to 54 minutes of arc, you can use this simple formula to convert:

-The angle in gradians is equal to the minutes of arc divided by 54.
+The angle in gradians is equal to the angle in minutes of arc divided by 54.

 Minutes of arc and gradians are both units used to measure angle.
 Keep reading to learn more about each unit of measure.